- Admissions and Records

 Bookstore and Campus Services Building – (805) 289-6583

-The Ventura College Basic Needs Office is committed to providing an educational environment that fosters compassion and respect, welcomes diversity and supports students in various circumstances (including students experiencing housing and food insecurities).
+The Ventura College Basic Needs Center is committed to providing an educational environment that fosters compassion and respect, welcomes diversity, and supports students in various circumstances (including students experiencing housing and food insecurities).

-As part of the Basic Needs Office, there is also a VC Food Pantry available for students.
+As part of the Basic Needs Center, there is also a VC Food Pantry available for students.
 The goal of the VC Food Pantry is for students to utilize the on campus food pantry to help reduce stress about food insecurities, in turn helping students to achieve academic success.
 We strive to build awareness about food insecurity and conquer negative stigmas about visiting a pantry.
-The VC Food Pantry is located in the Bookstore and Campus Services Building (BCS).
-Hours of operation are posted on the Basic Needs Office webpage.
-For more information about Basic Needs services, please call 805-289-6583, email email@example.com, or stop by the Basic Needs Office located in the Bookstore & Campus Services (BCS) building.
+For more information about Basic Needs services, hours of operation, or general questions, please visit the Basic Needs Center website, contact us by phone or email, or stop by the BCS Building for in-person assistance.

 Campus Police Services